bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-5.</b> A polyline element in action</i></small></small></p>

-I've also used the stroke-linejoin attribute in the preceding example;
+<p>I've also used the stroke-linejoin attribute in the preceding example;
-this defines the shape to use at point where each line meets the next.
+this defines the shape to use at point where each line meets the next.</p>

-A polygon element is similar to a polyline element but is used for closed shapes, that is, where the start and end points connect.
-In Figure 3-6, we see an arrangement of polygons that might be familiar to gamers of a particular platform.
+<p>A polygon element is similar to a polyline element but is used for
+closed shapes, that is, where the start and end points connect.
+In Figure 3-6, we see an arrangement of polygons that might be familiar to gamers of a particular platform.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 16.
 Polygons for the players (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"